MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 ## Grading

-Grading for this assignment will be based on the Canadian Conference for Fisheries Research rubric for judging student talks:
+Grading for this assignment will be based on a modified version of the Canadian Conference for Fisheries Research rubric for judging student talks:

-### Delivery: 20
+### Delivery: 15

 - Speak clearly, make eye contact with audience.
 Speak with intention
 - Face the audience, be engaging
 - Aim for smooth and clear delivery
 - Notes are okay, particularly if English is not your first language, but do not read directly from them

-### Organization: 20
+### Organization: 15

 - Presentation should be logically organized
 - The seminar should emphasize flow and synthesis - not mere lists of information

-### Visual aids: 20
+### Visual aids: 15

 - Slides should be clear, with large font, and uncluttered
 - All sources should be cited appropriately